Sarah Hadland TV Passions: ‘A lot of people said, I love you in Car Share’May 15 | 3 min read

 Where can I watch The Masked Singer?

-The second season of The Masked Singer UK airs on Saturdays on ITV.
-Catch up on the ITV Player.
+Catch up on the second series of The Masked Singer UK on ITV Player.

 Who are the contestants?